Love on the Run Blu-ray Movie

 "Close the shop.
 We'll take off together"

 While waiting for the divorce to be finalized, Antoine begins seeing Sabine (Dorothee), a young girl working in a popular music shop.
-She likes him and the two spend plenty of time together, but he repeatedly fails to keep his promises and eventually she concludes that she cannot be in a serious relationship with him.
+She likes him too, and the two spend plenty of time together, but he repeatedly fails to keep his promises, and eventually she concludes that she cannot be in a serious relationship with him.

-Truffaut shot Love on the Run with Nestor Almendros, who also lensed Bed & Board.
+Truffaut worked with cinematographer Nestor Almendros, who also lensed Bed & Board.
 Unsurprisingly, the two look equally warm and fluid.

-The soundtrack was created by Oscar winning composer Georges Delerue (Jean Luc-Godard’s Le mépris, Bernardo Bertolucci’s The Conformist).
+The soundtrack was created by Oscar-winning composer Georges Delerue (Jean Luc-Godard’s Le mépris, Bernardo Bertolucci’s The Conformist).
 The popular title song, L'Amour en fuite, was composed by Laurent Voulzy and performed by Alain Souchon.

 Love on the Run Blu-ray Movie, Video Quality 4.5 of 5